NABARD businessline millets conclave to debate nutritional and financial security

 To debate various key issues confronting cultivation and consumption of millets stellar panels of experts have been drawn up.
 While the inaugural address will be by Shaji KV, NABARD Chairman, there will be special addresses by Himanshu Pathak, Secretary (DARE) and Director-General, ICAR and by Abhishek Dev, APEDA Chairman.

 The panel on ‘millets for food security’ will have B Uday Bhaskar, Chief General Manger, NABARD; ED Israel Oliver King, Director, Biodiversity, MS Swaminathan Research Foundation, and Saraswathi Malluvalasa, CEO, Arogya Millets Producer Co Ltd, as panellists.
-The session on improving millets yield will see TE Nagaraja, Prof, Plant Breeding & Head, ICAR Small Millets; B Dayakar Rao, Scientist, Indian Institute of Millets Research (IIMR); GV Ramanjaneyulu, CEO of Centre for Sustainable Agriculture; Ramon Peachey, Director, Communications, ICRISAT on the panel.
+The session on improving millets yield will see TE Nagaraja, Prof, Plant Breeding & Head, ICAR Small Millets; ; GV Ramanjaneyulu, CEO of Centre for Sustainable Agriculture; Ramon Peachey, Director, Communications, ICRISAT on the panel.

 The session on ‘increasing millet exports’ will see RP Naidu, AGM, APEDA; Raj Seelam, MD, Sresta Natural Bio Products Pvt Ltd; Vishala Reddy, Director, Millets Bank; Nitin Gaikwad, Sr Manager, ITC Agri-Business on the panel.
 There will be a panel on ‘health and nutritional seurity’ which will feature a presentation by Devraj JP, Scientist, National Institute of Nutrition, along with a fireside chat with Krishna Ella, Chairman, Bharat Biotech.